The Best Things in Life always come in Two’s: Valhalla Kennels & The Bluffs, a

 By: Tyler Bowman

-Valhalla Kennels has become the leading bird dog training facility in Colorado with a highly integrated professional training program from the hands of master trainers, Russell MacLennan and Jeff Orwat.
+Valhalla Kennels has become the leading bird dog training facility in Colorado with a highly integrated professional training program from the hands of master trainers.
 From puppy classes to advanced gun dog training and field trial competition; the training program at Valhalla is designed to turn your bird dog into a polished performer.
-While at Valhalla, clients can also be rest assured that their favorite hunting companions are in the best hands while they are boarded at the training club.
+While at Valhalla, clients can also be assured that their favorite hunting companions are in the best hands while they are boarded at the training club.
 Russell’s wife, Stephanie MacLennan runs Valhalla with the utmost care and passion for keeping the club’s hunters and their dogs happy and healthy.

 It all starts at Valhalla Kennels, where hunters and their dogs are able to take advantage of Colorado’s best training facility with ample room to run along the lush riparian zone known as Kiowa Creek.
 The club is comprised of prime pheasant and bobwhite habitat as well as the ability to hunt rows of standing crops to work flushing dogs on running pheasants…

-Members at Valhalla enjoy puppy classes on Saturdays, which are a great way for participants to enjoy hands on training sessions and advice from legendary gun dog trainer Jeff Orwat.
-From there members can choose to enroll in Jeff’s training program or work their dogs by themselves on live birds.
+Members at Valhalla enjoy puppy classes on Saturdays, which are a great way for participants to enjoy hands-on training sessions and advice from a legendary gun dog trainer.
+From there, members can choose to enroll in Valhalla’s training program or work their dogs by themselves on live birds.

-Jeff also helps speed up the training process by actually teaching owners how to handle their dogs in the field.
-Jeff can be seen routinely guiding hunts at The Bluffs to show his clients how best to handle their dogs in actual hunting conditions.
-By taking owners and their dogs on guided hunts, Jeff is able to teach his clients how to properly handle their dogs on birds using the training fundamentals he has put in place.
-Visits to the bird room after a morning’s hunt always reveals Jeff’s success and knowledge of bird dogs, as the room is always filled with lots of birds and even more smiles.
+Valhalla’s trainer also helps speed up the training process by actually teaching owners how to handle their dogs in the field.
+They can be seen routinely guiding hunts at The Bluffs to show his clients how best to handle their dogs in actual hunting conditions.
+By taking owners and their dogs on guided hunts, Valhalla is able to teach his clients how to properly handle their dogs on birds using the training fundamentals he has put in place.
+Visits to the bird room after a morning’s hunt always reveal Valhalla’s success and knowledge of bird dogs, as the room is always filled with lots of birds and even more smiles.

 Valhalla Shorthairs are the perfect companion for the upland hunter looking for an awesome pointing dog in the field and at home.
 Many of the members at Valhalla and The Bluffs hunt Valhalla German Shorthairs exclusively, a true testament to their exceptional noses, bird finding ability, style and grit.
 Many of the puppies are developed and trained at Valhalla and then move on to get more bird exposure and experience hunting the vast Bijou creek bottom on the rolling prairies of The Bluffs, transforming the young pups into bird finding machines.